-I have spent years studying the nuances of Japanese dining and have learned many of the rules for eating sushi in a traditional restaurant.
+After years studying the history of Japanese dining the rules for preparing and eating sushi in a very traditional restaurant have fascinated me.
 That said, while there really are no absolute requirements to sushi etiquette in our modern era, other than general politeness, there are certain behaviors that may make your dining experience more pleasant, and the staff more attentive and interested in you.
 Not everyone is going to know every tradition of how to eat sushi, and you are not expected to be an expert.
 While many of the tips that follow may be obvious to some, I hope that they may offer a bit of insight to those who love sushi, but perhaps only have it occasionally.
 Learning sushi etiquette is both simple and fun!
 In fact, one of the most well-regarded sushi chefs in the world, Jiro Ono, the owner and itamae of Sukiyabashi Jiro, a Japanese sushi restaurant in Ginza, Chūō, Tokyo, is well regarded as the person changing the face of sushi and sashimi, with his innovations in crafting and preparation winning him accolades the world around while still honoring the art of traditional sushi production.

 Please keep in mind that while large, this is not a canonical list, and therefore should be taken as guidance rather than strict advice.
 You would also do well to not read this sushi guide and then worry every time you go out to eat sushi.
 Many Japanese do not follow all the rules to a ‘T’ (or even know them) and I would suggest that polite behavior is enough to make a good meal at any restaurant, sushi-ya or not, especially in North America.
 Again, I don’t mean to put forth these rules as absolutes, only to offer some insight into the depth of tradition that surrounds sushi dining experience.
 So please interpret this as for informational purposes and not a directive as to how you should behave when you go our for sushi.